Battle of Mycale: Analysis

 Historian Amir Mehdi Badi wonders why the Spartans, forever hesitant of embarking on naval campaigns to remote places, immediately agreed to sail to Samos after the visit of the envoys.
 Badi observes how strange it is for the Spartans to fight for the liberation of the Ionians at a time when the Greek mainland was still under Persian occupation.
-According to Diodorus Siculus, it was actually the Samians who had persuaded the Greeks to attack the Persian fleet.
+According to Diodorus Siculus, it was actually the Samians who persuaded the Greeks to attack the Persian fleet.
 Badi also questions the narrative of the Greek fleet mobilizing and sailing from Delos to Samos in one day, and says even a modern navy cannot move so quickly.
-Historian Herman Tammo Wallinga says the Greek triumph at Mycale was a strategic "feat of the first order", however, it was probably not appreciated by the contemporary Greeks.
+Historian Herman Tammo Wallinga says the Greek triumph at Mycale was a strategic "feat of the first order", however, it was probably not appreciated by contemporary Greeks.
 He argues most members of the Greek fleet were volunteers, enticed by the spoils they could take.
-Wallinga argues the Persian commanders had made a reasonable decision by stowing their ships, because they could then be used in the future, instead of risking them in a one-sided battle where the Persians had the numerical advantage but the morale of their crews was broken.
+Wallinga argues the Persian commanders made a reasonable decision by stowing their ships, because they could then be used in the future, instead of risking them in a one-sided battle where the Persians had the numerical advantage but the morale of their crews was broken.

 Formations

 Historian Richard Evans estimates the length of the beach in Mycale at 20–30 m during low tide.
-Evans argues the small beach would have restricted the deployment of a phalanx with a uniform depth of ranks.
-He posits that the Greeks would have used a wedge formation, with 700 Athenian hoplites deploying 50 ranks deep while the others deployed ten ranks deep.
+Evans argues the small beach restricted the deployment of a phalanx with a uniform depth of ranks.
+He posits the Greeks used a wedge formation, with 700 Athenian hoplites deploying 50 ranks deep while the others deployed ten ranks deep.
 Assuming each hoplite took up 1 m of space, he estimates the Athenians deployed 14 rows and formed a line 14 m wide.
-Similarly, he expects the Corinthians to have deployed 20 rows, the Sicyonians and Spartans 8 rows each, and the Troezenians 3 rows.
+Similarly, he expects the Corinthians deployed 20 rows, the Sicyonians and Spartans deployed 8 rows each, and the Troezenians deployed 3 rows.
 Evans then estimates the Greek line was 53–58 m long.